Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 But Priya does.

-One day, Priya asked her mother: Where did my dimple come from?
-You don’t have one.
+“Where did my dimple come from?
+You don’t have one.”

 Same cheek.
-Same dimple.
-Same place.

-That invisible letter has a scientific name.
+That invisible biological “letter” has a scientific explanation.

-What Was Actually Happening
+What Was Actually Happening?

-One instruction said: make a dimple.
+One instruction said:

-Both instructions existed inside her body.
+Both instructions existed together inside her cells.

-But only one was followed.
+But only one became visible.

 The stronger instruction overrode the weaker one.